xmodar/network_moments/README.md

 # Network Moments

 Network Moments is a toolkit that enables computing some probabilistic moments of deep neural networks given a specific input distribution.
-The current implemetation allows you to compute the first and second Gaussian network moments (GNM) of affine-ReLU-affine networks i.e., the output mean and variance subject to Gaussian input.
+The current implementation allows you to compute the first and second Gaussian network moments (GNM) of affine-ReLU-affine networks i.e., the output mean and variance subject to Gaussian input.

 <img src="./static/theorems.svg" alt="theorems"/>